 The earthquake caused mass homelessness and destroyed infrastructure and services.
 Over 8,000 people were killed and many more injured.
 Sadly, more lives were lost when another 7.3 magnitude earthquake hit on 12 May.

 Nepal's families came a long way in the first 12 months and your support has made a huge difference.

 Share this video with your friends and family (using the icons below)

 We were already working in Nepal prior to the earthquake so we were able to respond quickly by distributing life-saving food and basic relief supplies.
 We also helped with emergency shelter; health and nutrition; water, sanitation and hygiene (WASH); child protection; and education.

-Between April 2015 and September 2016 our Nepal Earthquake Response has provided 521,049 people with emergency relief assistance in some of the worst-affected districts.
+Between April 2015 and September 2016 our Nepal Earthquake Response has provided 521,049 people, including 231,439 children, with emergency relief assistance in some of the worst-affected districts.
 We've particularly supported the most vulnerable people: women, children and minority groups.

 We've assisted thousands of vulnerable families with essential items including food, water and shelter supplies.
 We've helped people to access health services and education, despite several major challenges, including the monsoon rains, remoteness of many communities and fuel shortages.

 Give to our emergency appeal fund to help us respond quickly to emergencies like Nepal